 }

-When we compile this, we get the following error message:
+When we compile this code, we get the following error message:

-error[E0308]: mismatched types
+error[E0277]: the `?` operator can only be used in a function that returns `Result` (or another type that implements `std::ops::Try`)

--->
+--> src/main.rs:4:13

 |

-3 | let f = File::open("hello.txt")?;
+4 | let f = File::open("hello.txt")?;

-| ^^^^^^^^^^^^^^^^^^^^^^^^^ expected (), found enum `std::result::Result`
+| ------------------------

+| |

+| cannot use the `?` operator in a function that returns `()`

+| in this macro invocation

 |

-= note: expected type `()`
+= help: the trait `std::ops::Try` is not implemented for `()`

-= note: found type `std::result::Result<_, _>`
+= note: required by `std::ops::Try::from_error`

-This error is pointing out that we have mismatched types: the main function has a return type of (), but the ? might return a Result.
-In functions that don’t return Result, when you call other functions that return Result, you’ll need to use a match or one of the Result methods to handle it, instead of using ? to potentially propagate the error to the caller.
+This error points out that we’re only allowed to use the question mark operator in a function that returns Result.
+In functions that don’t return Result, when you call other functions that return Result, you’ll need to use a match or one of the Result methods to handle it instead of using ? to potentially propagate the error to the calling code.

 Now that we’ve discussed the details of calling panic! or returning Result, let’s return to the topic of how to decide which is appropriate to use in which cases.

-To panic! or Not To panic!
+To panic! or Not to panic!

 So how do you decide when you should panic! and when you should return Result?
 When code panics, there’s no way to recover.
-You could choose to call panic! for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision for your callers that a situation is unrecoverable.
-When you choose to return a Result value, you give your caller options, rather than making the decision for them.
-They could choose to attempt to recover in a way that’s appropriate for their situation, or they could decide that actually, an Err value in this case is unrecoverable, so they can call panic! and turn your recoverable error into an unrecoverable one.
+You could call panic! for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision on behalf of the code calling your code that a situation is unrecoverable.
+When you choose to return a Result value, you give the calling code options rather than making the decision for it.
+The calling code could choose to attempt to recover in a way that’s appropriate for its situation, or it could decide that an Err value in this case is unrecoverable, so it can call panic! and turn your recoverable error into an unrecoverable one.
 Therefore, returning Result is a good default choice when you’re defining a function that might fail.

-There are a few situations in which it’s more appropriate to write code that panics instead of returning a Result, but they are less common.
-Let’s discuss why it’s appropriate to panic in examples, prototype code, and tests, then situations where you as a human can know a method won’t fail that the compiler can’t reason about, and conclude with some general guidelines on how to decide whether to panic in library code.
+In a few situations it’s more appropriate to write code that panics instead of returning a Result, but they are less common.
+Let’s explore why it’s appropriate to panic in examples, prototype code, and tests; then in situations where you as a human can know a method won’t fail that the compiler can’t reason about; and conclude with some general guidelines on how to decide whether to panic in library code.

-Examples, Prototype Code, and Tests Perfectly Fine to Panic
+Examples, Prototype Code, and Tests Are All Places it’s Perfectly Fine to Panic

 When you’re writing an example to illustrate some concept, having robust error handling code in the example as well can make the example less clear.
-In examples, it’s understood that a call to a method like unwrap that could panic! is meant as a placeholder for the way that you’d actually like your application to handle errors, which can differ based on what the rest of your code is doing.
+In examples, it’s understood that a call to a method like unwrap that could panic! is meant as a placeholder for the way that you’d want your application to handle errors, which can differ based on what the rest of your code is doing.

 Similarly, the unwrap and expect methods are very handy when prototyping, before you’re ready to decide how to handle errors.
 They leave clear markers in your code for when you’re ready to make your program more robust.

 If a method call fails in a test, we’d want the whole test to fail, even if that method isn’t the functionality under test.
-Because panic! is how a test gets marked as a failure, calling unwrap or expect is exactly what makes sense to do.
+Because panic! is how a test is marked as a failure, calling unwrap or expect is exactly what should happen.

-Cases When You Have More Information Than The Compiler
+Cases When You Have More Information Than the Compiler